 where c represents the length of the hypotenuse, and a and b represent the lengths of the other two sides.

-If the length of both a and b are known, then c can be calculated as follows:
+If the length of both a and b is known, then c can be calculated as follows:

 If the length of hypotenuse c and any one side (a or b) are known, then the length of the other side can be calculated with the following equations: